WATCH: Florida men thrown from tumbling tanker truck carrying cooking oil - NewsBreak

 A crash report from the Florida Highway Patrol indicates that the tanker, which was being driven by a 22-year-old Fort Lauderdale man, was traveling through Lee County around 10 a.m. when the driver lost control.

-A nearby security camera captured footage of the ensuing crash.Purdue student charged with killing roommate unfit for trial
+A nearby security camera captured footage of the ensuing crash.Motorcyclist captured video of fiery, multi-car crash that almost killed him

 In the video, the speeding truck can be seen spinning 180 degrees as it tumbles onto its driver’s side.
 The two men are simultaneously ejected from the truck’s front windshield into a wave of spilled cooking oil.